prometheuxresearch/docs/docs/learn/vadalog/05-annotations.md

 It is assumed that an atom annotated with `@output`:

-1. does not have any explicit facts in the program,
+1. does not have any explicit facts in the program.
-2. is never used within an `@input` annotation.

 If the `@output` annotation is used without any `@bind` annotation, it is assumed that the default target is the standard output.
 Annotations `@model`,